chalyvonmonroeschmitz/GeneticArchiveFund/README.md

-Singletonian and Particle Universe Module Update Preliminary Packet Injection Testing and Cleanup from Patch 1.0 Library import to Quantum processing source to handle Singletonian and particle mathematics This library is purely for simulated calculations and will run in supplement to the main Quantum core logic Github for Ogre Distribution in C https://github.com/OGRECave/ogre https://github.com/OGRECave/particleuniverse
+Singletonian and Particle Universe Module Update Preliminary Packet Injection Testing and Cleanup from Patch 1.0 Library import to Quantum processing source to handle Singletonian and particle mathematic simulations for localised Ort network
+This library is purely for simulated calculations and will be used purely for Modalities of communication withint he localised Ort network of the spacetime field
+Github for Ogre Distribution in C https://github.com/OGRECave/ogre https://github.com/OGRECave/particleuniverse